 United Kingdom drug situation 2019: Focal Point annual report states that the mean purity of cocaine at user level in England and Wales decreased steadily from 51% in 2003 to a low of 20% in 2009.
 Purity has since increased to 63% in 2018, the highest level on record.
 This reflects high production rates in source countries and increased availability of cocaine across Europe.

 Since powder cocaine is converted to crack in the UK, the trend in crack purity is similar to powder cocaine purity (though purities of crack are usually higher).
 The purity of crack at user level in England and Wales rose from its lowest point of 26% in 2011 to a record 77% in 2018 and has been over 70% since 2016.

 The two tier market in cocaine continues with prices at ‘student’, ‘pub dust’ or ‘monkey dust’ purity (the name depends on location) at around 40% and costing about £30-£40 a gram going up to around £80 a gram for purity in excess of 70%.

-The heroin drought of 2010 resulted for a while in low grade heroin on the streets.
-Often cut with paracetamol and caffeine, purity levels averaged out in the mid-teens to low twenty per cent.
-By 2014, this had climbed in some areas to 40% while today, purity levels at 60% are being quoted.
-Triangulating data from three forensic laboratories reveals an average UK purity for heroin at 43%.
+The heroin drought of 2010 resulted for a while in low grade heroin on the streets, prior to this the purity was around 50%.
+Often cut with paracetamol and caffeine, purity levels were just 18% in 2011.
+Purity levels This averaged out in the mid-teens to low 20%.
+By 2014, this had climbed in some areas to 40%.
+More recently as global heroin supply has increased and there’s been an increase in purity, at 46% in England and Wales in 2018.